MediaComem/comem-archidep/subjects/git-hooks/README.md

 inside a repository's Git directory (inside the `.git` directory in a normal repository).

-You can find example hook files in most Git repositores:
+You can find sample hook files in most Git repositories:

 ```bash
 $> cd /path/to/a/git/repository